willgeary/willgeary.github.io/about.md

 permalink: /about/
 ---

-I'm **Will Geary**, an aspiring data scientist living in Brooklyn, New York.
+I'm Will Geary, an aspiring data scientist living in Brooklyn, New York.

 I've worked as an analyst at established companies and early-stage startups.
 Currently, I'm a full-time graduate student at Columbia University pursuing a [master's degree in data science](http://datascience.columbia.edu/master-of-science-in-data-science).
 I’m excited about the implications of data science on sustainability and mobility in cities of the future.